The Rising Dawn: How Equitable Solar Policy Can Forward Economic and Climate Justice Part Two

 There were a number of policies that made this initiative possible.
 The RYSE project applied to the Storage and Self Generation Incentive Program for battery storage.
 For the solar component, their Community Choice Aggregation (CCA) program has a feed-in tariff facility that can help with the solar financing piece.

-Stay tuned for the final part of The Rising Dawn blog series that will highlight the reasons for scaling up frontline community-led solar policy and include components of successful solar policy.
-For part one of the series, please visit our website here.
+Please visit part three of The Rising Dawn blog series that will highlight the reasons for scaling up frontline community-led solar policy and include components of successful solar policy.
+For part one and three of the series, please visit our website here.

 Contributing BIPOC-Frontline Authors: